UMP 67x28 [M8+M10] GW F120 kg / N38 - search holder

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-- Health risk to health from tiny fragments of magnets are risky, if swallowed, which becomes significant in the context of children's health.
-It's also worth noting that miniscule components of these magnets have the potential to complicate diagnosis after entering the body.
+- Potential hazard associated with microscopic parts of magnets can be dangerous, if swallowed, which is particularly important in the context of child safety.
+Additionally, miniscule components of these magnets have the potential to complicate diagnosis in case of swallowing.

 Do not attempt to drill into neodymium magnets.
 Mechanical processing is also not recommended.
 Once crushed into fine powder or dust, this material becomes highly flammable.